gauthambekal93/IOT_HomeAutomationV1/Readme.txt

 For Customer Live Feed, Weather forecast for 5 days is also implemented.

-A raspberry pi has been used which periodically pulls data from the consumer server and simulates smart home appliances according to the status available on MySql db.
+Raspberry pi has been used which periodically pulls data from the consumer server and simulates smart home appliances according to the status available on MySql db.

 The raspberry pi simultaneously calculates the power used and sends the device sttus and power consumption units to the utlity and power generator servers.